isomerpages/cpf-workfare/index.md

 ---
 layout: homepage
-title: Workfare
+title: Workfare Income Supplement
-description: Brief site description here
+description: Workfare Income Supplement Scheme is a broad-based measure that tops up the salaries of our lower-income workers and helps them save for retirement.
-image: /images/isomer-logo.svg
+image: /images/banner_home_1.jpg
 permalink: /
 notification: "This is the announcement bar for SMS announcement. "
 sections: